Survive The Onset

 “TONY!”

 He hit Tony hard enough to knock the breath out of him.
 Not a greeting.
 A claim.
-A statement.

 Tony stumbled back, gripping him tight. ”Easy,” Tony laughed.